jeswin/humanist/README.md

 # humanist

 A specification and parser for command line options, with a focus on ease of typing on PCs and mobiles.
 When using humanist to parse command line options, it is recommended to stay close to natural language.
-That would make humanist-based syntax a good fit for communicating with bots.
+That would make humanist-based syntax a good fit for communicating with bots from PCs and phones.

+Humanist commands make extensive use of the period to separate options since it's the symbol that's easiest to type across keyboards.
+Specifically, on Android and iOS keyboards you can get a period by typing space twice.

-## What does it look like?
+## Alright, what does it look like?

 Assuming there's app called 'reminder', the command line might look like: